 You can get the worksheets to make the shamrock pattern and the ver- words in the Language worksheet.

 Flannel boards are useful educational tools.
 They allow the learning to be fun and innovative.
 With so many colors of flannel, the possibilities of teaching are endless.

 Will you construct one for your preschool class today?

-Is being bilingual in diverse languages besides the native one an excellent way to improve your brain skills?
-The way we acquire language is an amazing process.
-In fact, children, younger than 3 years old, are able to absorb words in many different languages.
+Is being bilingual in diverse languages, besides the native one, an excellent way to improve your brain skills?
+The way you integrate language is a fantastic process.
+Children, younger than 3 years old, acquire words in many different languages.

 “The brain has a perfectly good system whose job it is to do just that – it’s the executive control system.
 It focuses attention on what’s important and ignores distraction.
 Therefore, for a bilingual, the executive control system is used in every sentence you utter.
 That’s what makes it strong.”
 Ellen Bialystok explained.

 Many schools in the United States offer a foreign language program.
-And many of them are not implemented until High School.
-But studies show the earlier a child learns another language, the better for the child’s brain.
-However, not until recently, scientific evidence suggests learning another language is better for your brain.
+However, many schools do not implement these programs until high school.
+But studies show the earlier a child learns another language, the better for a child’s brain.
+Until recently, scientific evidence suggests learning another language is better for your mind.

-Between the 1880s and 1960s, educators believed learning a second language can lead to literacy disruption, language delay, and confusion.
+Between the 1880s and 1960s, educators believed learning a second language leads to literacy disruption, language delay, and confusion.
 The opposite is true.
 Many of the benefits include language improvement, logical thinking, and enhancement of cognitive abilities.